-We estimate that we will receive net proceeds of approximately US\$105.6 million from this offering if the underwriters do not exercise their option to purchase additional ADSs, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on the initial offering price of US\$10.00 per ADS, the midpoint of the estimated initial public offering price range shown on the cover page of this prospectus.
-Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the U.S. dollar against the RMB, from the exchange rate of RMB6.6533 for US\$1.00 as of September 29, 2017 to a rate of RMB to US\$1.00, will result in an increase of RMB6.6533 for US\$1.00 as of September 29, 2017 to a rate of RMB to US\$1.00, will result in a decrease of RMB70.3 million in our net proceeds from this offering.
+We estimate that we will receive net proceeds of approximately US\$94.4 million from this offering if the underwriters do not exercise their option to purchase additional ADSs, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on the initial offering price of US\$9.00 per ADS.
+Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the U.S. dollar against the RMB, from the exchange rate of RMB6.6533 for US\$1.00 as of September 29, 2017 to a rate of RMB to US\$1.00, will result in an increase of RMB62.8 million in our net proceeds from this offering.
+Conversely, a 10% depreciation of the U.S. dollar against the RMB, from the exchange rate of RMB6.6533 for US\$1.00 as of September 29, 2017 to a rate of RMB to US\$1.00, will result in a decrease of RMB62.8 million in our net proceeds from this offering.